Glasgow

 Glasgow’s location on the River Clyde played a significant role in its development.
 The city grew from a small rural settlement on the riverbank in the 6th century to become a major centre of the Scottish Enlightenment by the 18th century.

-While the enormous shipyards of yesteryear are now long-gone they’re memorialized at several places on the Clyde including the Riverside Museum of Transport and the Finnieston Crane, both of which are just a short walk from the Scottish Event Campus Centre – the largest arena in the country.
+While the enormous shipyards of yesteryear are now long-gone, they’re memorialised at several places on the Clyde such as the Riverside Museum of Transport and the Finnieston Crane, both of which are just a short walk from the Scottish Event Campus Centre – the largest arena in the country.

 Art enthusiasts will love Kelvingrove Art Gallery and Museum, home to one of the finest art collections in Europe, and children will have a blast at the Glasgow Science Centre which offers an interactive experience that both educates and entertains.